9-year-old girl sues German boys choir over gender bias

 The girl, whose identity was not revealed to protect her privacy, auditioned with the choir in March and was rejected, according to the Berlin administrative court that is to rule on the suit Friday.

-The choir also expressed doubt it would have been able to work together with the girl's parents.
+The choir also expressed doubt it would have been able to work with the girl's parents.

 The girl's mother, who brought the complaint on her daughter's behalf, argues the choir's rejection is discriminatory "in an impermissible way" and violates her right to equal opportunities from an institution receiving state funds, the court said.